 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact firstname.lastname@example.org in the first instance and we will pass your request onto the relevant team.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you are not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
+If you are not happy with how we respond to your complaint, contact the Equality Advisory and Support Service.

 The Health Board provides two key sources of additional support;

-Accessible Health Care Scheme is provided in in collaboration with the Centre for Sign Sight and Sound (COSS), who can provide help in making and changing appointments, providing advice and guidance and support to enable you to communicate effectively with BCUHB, GPs and other health services.
+Accessible Health Care Scheme is provided in in collaboration with the Centre of Sign Sight Sound (COSS), who can provide help in making and changing appointments, providing advice and guidance and support to enable you to communicate effectively with the Health Board, GPs and other health services.
 They can also provide you with an Accessible Health Communication Card which enables you to easily identify your communication needs to health care professionals, these can also be obtained from our Audiology Department(s).
-To find out more about how the Accessible Health Care Scheme, please contact the Centre for Sign Sight and Sound (COSS) by Tel 01492 530013 or by email: email@example.com.
+To find out more about how the Accessible Health Care Scheme, please contact the Centre of Sign Sight Sound (COSS) by telephone 01492 530013 or by email: firstname.lastname@example.org.